n-elie7/alu-shell/io_redirections_and_filters/README.md

 This will display only lines starting with a letter, ignoring lines that start with spaces, numbers, or symbols.
 ## tr 'Ac' 'Ze'
 This command will translate or replace characters.
+## tr -d "Cc"
+This command will delete where there are those specified letters.
 ~